17 March 2026. This post is a revised version of the original post that takes account of some additional information as described in the post.

 When these Mercosur amounts are added to the minimum ring-fenced CAP amounts, then several Member States would already have a CAP budget larger than the amounts pre-allocated to CAP Pillars 1 and 2 in 2021-2027.
 We ask the question, how much extra would the other Member States have to add to these Mercosur-amplified amounts to maintain their CAP budget at the current level?

-To get a sense of how constraining it will be for other Member States to find this money, we express the additional funding necessary as a percentage of the programmable NRP Fund resources that are not specifically earmarked for other purposes at the beginning of the Plan period.
-These unearmarked amounts can be calculated as the total NRP Plan financial allocation to a member state, less the minimum ring-fenced amount for CAP income support, less the minimum ring-fenced amount for less developed regions, less the minimum ring-fenced amount for home affairs, and less the amount required to be reserved for the flexibility amount.
+To get a sense of how constraining it will be for other Member States to find this money, we express the additional funding necessary as a percentage of the programmable NRP Fund resources that are not specifically allocated for other purposes at the beginning of the Plan period.
+These non-allocated programmable amounts are calculated as the total NRP Plan financial allocation to a member state, less the minimum ring-fenced amounts for CAP income support and fisheries, less the minimum ring-fenced amount for Home Affairs, and less the amount required to be reserved for the flexibility amount.

-At this point, we need to understand how the early mobilisation of the Mercosur amount will impact on the size of the flexibility amount that cannot be immediately programmed.
+We can pause at this point to ask how the early mobilisation of the Mercosur amounts will impact on the size of the flexibility amount that cannot be immediately programmed.
 Article 14(2) of the NRPF Regulation reads: “A flexibility amount, corresponding to 25% of the Union financial contribution of a Member State as set out in Annex I [allocation method], shall only be available for programming as follows: (a) Up to one fifth may be requested by a Member State in accordance with Article 34 (Amendment of the plan in case of crisis situations), with the remaining amount to be programmed in accordance with Article 25 (mid-term review); (b) three fifths may be requested by a Member State in accordance with Article 25 [midterm review] of which a part may be requested before the mid-term review in duly justified and exceptional circumstances;….”.

 Member States can now request to mobilise the Mercosur amounts out of the tranche set aside to be released as part of the mid-term review, so presumably this will fall under the “duly justified and exceptional circumstances” exception in Article 14.
-This, however, does not exempt Member States from the need to fulfil this criterion and to set aside the full flexibility amount at the outset of the Plan.
-We continue with the assumption that the full flexibility amount must be earmarked at the outset of the Plan, even if the Mercosur amount will be available to add to the CAP budget at that point.
-The Mercosur amount will not impact on the unearmarked amounts that might be available to transfer additional amounts to the CAP.
+This, however, does not exempt Member States from the need to fulfil this obligation and to set aside the full flexibility amount at the outset of the Plan.
+We thus continue with the assumption that the full flexibility amount must be reserved at the outset of the Plan, even if the Mercosur amount will be available to add to the CAP budget at that point.
+This latter transfer does not release Member States from the requirement to show that they have met their obligation to establish the full 25% flexibility amount when designing their national Plans.
+In any event, adding the Mercosur amount to the CAP ring-fenced amount and substracting it from the unprogrammed flexibility amount would result in exactly the same outcome.

 The outcome for Member States is shown in Figure 3.
 To the right are those countries where the Mercosur-amplified CAP amounts are already bigger than their current CAP receipts.